-Bhutan has a rich and unique culture that is deeply rooted in its history, religion, and the values of Gross National Happiness.
-Here are some key aspects of Bhutanese culture and traditions:
+Bhutan has a rich and distinctive culture shaped by its history, religion, and the guiding philosophy of Gross National Happiness.
+Cultural traditions remain deeply rooted in everyday life and are carefully preserved.

 Religion